takoikatakotako/en.swiswiswift.com/content/post/2020-01-11/index.md

 +++
-title =  "SwiftUI で画面遷移先の View から遷移元のメソッドを呼び出す" url = "2020-01-11"
-date = "2020-01-11"
-description = "SwiftUI で画面遷移先の View から遷移元のメソッドを呼び出す" tags = [
+title =  "Calling the transition source method from the view of the screen transition destination in SwiftUI" url = "2020-01-11" date = "2020-01-11" description = "Calling the transition source method from the view of the screen transition destination in SwiftUI" tags = [
     "Swift", "SwiftUI"
 ]